Congratulations on your new baby! If you’re checking this post out, you’ve likely had a lot going on the past few weeks (or you will soon).

 Pro tip: Do NOT use a tampon, menstrual cup, or anything else that you insert into your vagina for lochia.
 Your cervix is still not completely closed, and your uterus has a lot of healing to do, so NOTHING goes in there for six weeks.

-4. You don’t have to do anything for anyone (except the baby).
+4. Don’t feel obligated to do anything for anyone (except the baby).

 Seriously.
 Someone else can handle the laundry, the vacuuming, the cooking, whatever, for a few weeks.
 And if there is no one else, you can just let it go (really!).
 Order pizza, get Subway, make it work (not a paid advertisement for Subway, I just eat their subs way too often).